uswds/uswds-site/_components/print-styles/print-styles.md

 component:
   status: ready
 layout: styleguide
-lead: A good print style sheet enhances the user experience and addresses many issues people face when printing from the web.
+lead: A good print stylesheet enhances the user experience and addresses many issues people face when printing from the web.
 permalink: /components/print-styles/
 redirect_from:
 subnav: